semeraro/Mat2Py/README.md

 >The contents of the package are not guaranteed to work.
 (Now warranty expressed or implied).
 The output of the simulations can and often does change over time.
 The python objects are not meant to be *full featured* in that some content in the matfile may not be read by the reader.
 Some effort will be made to keep the readers up to date as time allows.

+See the python notebook associated with the module for example use.

 ## Depends